ibm-cloud-docs/vmwaresolutions/vcenter/vc_reassigningprimarycluster.md

 You can reassign a primary cluster to another cluster in your {{site.data.keyword.vcf-auto}} instance according to your business needs.

 Reassigning primary clusters for instances that are deployed with VMware vSphere® 6.7 is not supported.
-{: important}
+{: restriction}

 ## Before you reassign a primary cluster
 {: #vc_reassigningprimarycluster-prereq}

+Review the following information before you reassign your primary cluster:

 * Ensure that VMware NSX® is upgraded to the most recent version (4.1.2 or later).
-* Before you reassign your primary cluster, you must migrate all management virtual machines (VMs), NSX edge management VMs, and Usage Meter VMs if you deployed Usage Meter VM.
+* You must migrate all management virtual machines (VMs), NSX edge management VMs, and Usage Meter VMs (if you deployed VMware vCloud Usage Meter).
 * Do not migrate all VMs at the same time, as this action might cause failures.

 To migrate your VMs, complete the following procedures in the VMware vSphere Web Client.